ecronix/react-most-wanted/README.md

 ### Firebase lists

-To add a new list that is synced with firebase there are more steps to do.
+To add a new list that is synced with Firebase there are more steps to take.
-First of all ist to crete a component that will represent the list.
+First we need to create a component that will represent the list.
 You can use the 'Tasks.js' component as example.

-In that you should change folowing code parts to make it work:
+In that you should change following code parts to make it work:

 ```js
 //....code before